webgme/tutorials/_session6_auth/README.md

 ## Target
 The target of this tutorial is to turn on authentication and generate appropriate keys for the token generation.
-An get an idea of how the authorization model works.
+And get an idea of how the authorization model works.

-#### Detailed steps
+## Detailed steps

-##### 1. Key Generation
+### 1. Key Generation
 Before enabling authentication we must generate the [RSA Keys](https://en.wikipedia.org/wiki/RSA_cryptosystem).
 These are used by the server to encrypt (the private key) and decrypt (the public key) the tokens containing the user-id.
 If we do not generate our own and set the configuration to the new keys - the example keys checked into the webgme repo will